 Based on our initial fieldwork and interviews, we wanted to acknowledge that makerspaces cultivate more than just STEM-related competencies and practices.
-Seeking to better articulate these understandings, we leveraged the work from the Partnership for 21st Century Skills (P21) (p21.org).
-P21 established a set of 21st century knowledge and skills targeted at US K-12 education, which can be accomplished by what is described as fusing the 3Rs (i.e., including traditional school subject areas like reading and mathematics) with the 4Cs, which include critical thinking, communication, collaboration, and creativity and innovation.
-We examined a selection from across the areas of learning and innovation skills in the P21 framework, including (1) Creativity and Innovation, (2) Communication and Collaboration, and (3) Critical Thinking and Problem Solving, as well as the (4) Life and Career Skills.
+Seeking to better articulate these understandings, we leveraged the work from the Partnership for 21st Century Learning (P21).
+P21 established a set of 21st-century knowledge and skills targeted at U.S. K-12 education, which can be accomplished by what is described as fusing the 3Rs (i.e., including traditional school subject areas like reading and mathematics) with the 4Cs, which include critical thinking, communication, collaboration, and creativity and innovation.
+We examined a selection from across the areas of learning and innovation skills in the P21 framework, including (1) creativity and innovation, (2) communication and collaboration, and (3) critical thinking and problem solving, as well as (4) life and career skills.